 School of Music Room 230

-Charles Fugo is currently Professor of Piano at the University of South Carolina School of Music, where he teaches piano and coaches chamber music.
+Charles Fugo is Professor Emeritus at the University of South Carolina School of Music, where he taught piano and coached chamber music.
 He received his baccalaureate degree at the Oberlin Conservatory of Music, with additional study at the Akademie des Mozarteums, Salzburg, Austria, and his MM and DM performance degrees at Indiana University, where he was also awarded the Performer's Certificate.
 During his study at Indiana he was named a state winner in the National Federation of Music Clubs Young Artist Division.
 His principal teachers include Abbey Simon, Jorge Bolet, and Joseph Schwartz, with additional study under Winfried Wolf, Sidney Foster, and Robin McCabe, and chamber music coaching under Menahem Pressler of the Beaux Arts Trio.